Aegyptiaca: Transmission and corruption of the original

-According to Israeli historian and outspoken Zionist Benzion Netanyahu, Manetho's work was antisemitic.
-Netanyahu claims that when the work was composed, Egypt's Jews were enjoying a positive reputation and were assimilated into Hellenistic culture.
+According to Israeli historian Benzion Netanyahu, Manetho's work was a seminal antisemitic work.
+Netanyahu wrote that when the work was composed, Egypt's Jews were enjoying a positive reputation and were assimilated into Hellenistic culture.
 Manetho, according to Netanyahu—who takes Josephus at his word—aimed to undermine their reputation as part of a rebellion against Greek power in Egypt, and wrote the Aegyptiaca or this section of it with this explicit purpose.
 On the basis of Josephus's commentary on Manetho, Russian-Israeli scholar Victor Tcherikover claimed that "Antisemitism was born in Egypt."

 While Josephus had explicit apologetic aims in bolstering Jewish history against Greek and Egyptian claims of greater antiquity, the Christian writers Africanus, Eusebius, and Syncellus sought to establish the historical grounding and timeline of their faith.
 This led to attempts to synchronize Manetho's version of Egyptian history with the chronology of the Bible, all within the context of competing claims to primacy.
 Their epitomes exhibit discrepancies.

 What remains of these fragments is not the original Aegyptiaca itself, but rather a collection of summaries of dynasties and reigns, transliterated names of kings, occasional anecdotes or myths embedded within later putative quotations, and chronological data such as lengths of individual and dynastic reigns.
 While some of this material likely reflects Manetho's original text, other parts may represent later additions, errors introduced during transmission, or the interpretations of those who transmitted the fragments.